 The MA degree is ordinarily earned as the first part of a student's PhD work.
 An MA in Social Philosophy is also available for students not pursuing the doctorate.

 Required Courses for the MA in Philosophy

 Thirty hours of graduate coursework (10 courses) are required for students in the MA program.
-These courses must include five of the seven PhD distribution requirements, namely courses in contemporary Anglo-American Philosophy, Contemporary Continental Philosophy, Ancient Philosophy, Medieval Philosophy, and Modern Philosophy.
+These courses must include five of the seven PhD distribution requirements, namely courses in contemporary Analytic Philosophy, Contemporary Continental Philosophy, Ancient Philosophy, Medieval Philosophy, and Modern Philosophy.

 There is no language requirement in the MA program.

 Doctoral students earning the non-terminal MA must pass an oral examination on a research paper they have written.
 The focus of the examination is on the argument and analysis of the paper, as well as on the background thought that the argument and analysis presuppose.
 Further details about the MA examination for doctoral students may be found on the Graduate School's Academic Policies webpage in the department's Graduate Student Handbook.